So, a major concern people have when they consume CBD oil is how long it will stay in your system. This could be for a number of reasons.

 Whatever the reason, this article will cover all you need to know about how long CBD stays in your system.
 But first, let’s go over some of the basics in order to make sure we’re all up to speed.

 First up, when you purchase a CBD product for the first time, you may well want to know how it’s going to make you feel.
 You might have heard from friends or the media just how powerful it can be, and are therefore concerned about how it could affect you.

 Well, let us put any fears you have to rest.
 Although CBD does indeed come from the controversial cannabis plant, it is 100% non-intoxicating.
 That psychotropic effect comes from THC, which is why most drug tests are only looking for THC and not CBD.

 So how does CBD feel, then?
 To be honest, the chances are you won’t feel much at all.
-While research has shown CBD to be a potent anti-inflammatory, analgesic (pain reliever) and antidepressant, its effect is subtle and barely noticeable.

-Having said that, some people do say that they feel a warmness descend through their body.
+Having said that, some people do say that they feel a warmness descend through their bodies.
 Or maybe something more like a sense of relief coming over them.
 Many people report that their mind-chatter slows down and they feel peaceful yet alert.

 Of course, there are many factors that may play a role in how CBD feels.
 Not least the size of the dose and the method of consumption.
 For a more in-depth look at how it feels to take CBD, you can read this article we previously published that goes into much more detail.

 Another common question for newcomers to CBD is how long it takes to work.
 This is an important question as it allows you to devise an appropriate dosing schedule, as well as choose the product and means of delivery that is best suited to you.

 To answer this question, there are a few things to take into consideration.
 First of these is what method you are using to take your CBD.
 Let’s cover the main ones and discuss how long you can expect for each to take effect.